21 Best Things to Do in Funchal, Madeira (Practical Guide & Tips)

 17. Visit CR7 Museum

 CR7 is a museum dedicated to Madeira’s most famous football player – Cristiano Ronaldo.
-He’s a living legend here and even Madeira’s airport has recently been named after him.
+He’s a living legend here, and even Madeira’s airport has been named after him.

-I wouldn’t say that this museum is a must-see in Funchal, but if you are a huge fan and have half an hour to spare, you may want to take a look inside.
+This isn’t a must-see for everyone, but it can be worth a short visit if you’re a fan.
 The museum is not so much about Ronaldo as a person, but rather focused on his achievements.
 It’s full of memorabilia, trophies, medals & life-size statues of Madeira’s all-time best football player.

-If you just want to take a picture with the statue of your hero, you can do that outside as well – no need to go inside the museum just for that.
+If you just want to take a picture with the statue of your hero, you can do that outside as well – no need to go inside just for that.
+On the other hand, if you are a fan, you may want to consider this highly-rated Cristiano Ronaldo tour with a museum visit.

 18. Santa Clara Monastery